Manish-Sudhir/Web-Scrapper/README.md

 - `setup.py`: A Python package configuration file listing project dependencies.

 - `requirements.txt`: A file listing the project's dependencies for easy installation.

+-  `Dockerfile`: The Dockerfile used to containerize the project.

 ## Installation